This column is likely to create a lot of reactions from the academia of reliability and maintenance management, and all comments are welcome.

 Perhaps some inspections have been deleted because equipment was not critical.
 So, there you might have saved an inspection that only takes two minutes for an operator who will inspect the process in that area every shift anyway!

-I suggest that before you enter into RCM you do the following:
+I suggest that before you implement a RCM program you do the following:

 The first two of the above activities are low cost and easy to implement because of high acceptance by people in your organization.